Acanthopanax senticosus; Eleuthero; Eleutherococcus senticosus; Ginseng - Siberian

 Siberian ginseng ( Eleutherococcus senticosus ), also known as eleuthero, has been used for centuries in Eastern countries, including China and Russia.
 Despite its name, it is completely different from American ( Panax quinquefolius ) and Asian ginseng ( Panax ginseng ), and has different active chemical components.
-The active ingredients in Siberian ginseng, called eleutherosides, are thought to stimulate the immune system.
+The active ingredients in Siberian ginseng, called eleutherosides, may stimulate the immune system.

-Traditionally used to prevent colds and flu and to increase energy, longevity, and vitality, Siberian ginseng is widely used in Russia as an "adaptogen."
-An adaptogen is a substance that is supposed to help the body better cope with stress, either mental or physical.
+Siberian ginseng was traditionally used to prevent colds and flu and to increase energy, longevity, and vitality.
+It is widely used in Russia as an "adaptogen."
+An adaptogen is a substance that is supposed to help the body better cope with either mental or physical stress.

 Until recently, most scientific research on Siberian ginseng was done in Russia.
 Research on Siberian ginseng has included studies on the following:

-Some double-blind studies have found that a specific product containing Siberian ginseng and andrographis reduced the severity and length of colds, when taken with 72 hours of symptoms starting.
-Researchers don’t know whether Siberian ginseng was responsible, or whether it was andrographis or the combination of the two herbs.
+Some double-blind studies have found that a specific product containing Siberian ginseng and andrographis reduced the severity and length of colds when taken with 72 hours of symptoms starting.
+Researchers do not know whether Siberian ginseng was responsible or whether it was andrographis, or the combination of the two herbs.

-One study found that people with flu who took the same product saw their symptoms go away faster than those who took the drug amantadine, which is used to treat some kinds of flu.
+One study compared the same product with amantadine, a drug used to treat some kinds of flu.
+People with flu who took the same product saw their symptoms go away faster than those who took amantadine.

-Another study found that healthy people who took Siberian ginseng for 4 weeks had more T-cells, which may indicate strengthening of their immune systems.
+Another study found that healthy people who took Siberian ginseng for 4 weeks had more T-cells, which may indicate their immune systems were stronger.

-One double-blind study of 93 people with herpes simplex virus type 2, which can cause genital herpes, found that taking Siberian ginseng reduced the number of outbreaks.
-Outbreaks that did happen were less severe and didn’t last as long.
-Talk to your doctor about whether use Siberian ginseng as a supplement to prevent herpes outbreaks is right for you.
+One double-blind study of 93 people with herpes simplex virus (HSV) type 2, which can cause genital herpes, found that taking Siberian ginseng reduced the number of outbreaks.
+Outbreaks that did happen were less severe and did not last as long.
+Talk to your doctor about whether using Siberian ginseng to help prevent herpes outbreaks would help.

-Siberian ginseng is often used to maintain or restore mental alertness.
-But there haven’t been enough scientific studies to know whether it really works.
+Siberian ginseng is often used to increase mental alertness.
+But there have not been enough scientific studies to show that it really works.
 One preliminary study found that middle-aged volunteers who took Siberian ginseng improved their memory compared to those who took placebo.

-One study found that elderly people who took Siberian ginseng improved mental health and social functioning after 4 weeks of therapy, compared to those who took placebo.
-But after 8 weeks, the benefits decreased.
+One study found that elderly people who took Siberian ginseng had better mental health and social functioning after 4 weeks of therapy, compared to those who took placebo.
+But after 8 weeks, the benefits started to dissipate.

-Siberian ginseng is a shrub native to the Far East that grows 3 - 10 feet high.
+Siberian ginseng is a shrub native to the Far East that grows 3 to 10 feet high.
 Its leaves are attached to a main stem by long branches.
 Both the branches and the stem are covered with thorns.
 Flowers, yellow or violet, grow in umbrella-shaped clusters, and turn into round, black berries in late summer.
-The root itself is woody and is brownish, wrinkled, and twisted.
+The root itself is woody, brownish, wrinkled, and twisted.

 Siberian ginseng supplements are made from the root.
-The root contains a mixture of components called eleutherosides that are thought to offer health benefits.
+The root has a mixture of components called eleutherosides that are thought to have health benefits.
 Among the other ingredients are chemicals called polysaccharides, which have been found to boost the immune system and lower blood sugar levels in animal tests.

 Siberian ginseng is available as liquid extracts, solid extracts, powders, capsules, and tablets, and as dried or cut root for tea.

-The quality of many herbal supplements, including Siberian ginseng, can vary widely.
-Tests of commercial products claiming to have Siberian ginseng found that as many as 25% had no measurable amount of the herb at all.
+The quality of many herbal supplements, including Siberian ginseng, may vary greatly.
+Tests of commercial products claiming to contain Siberian ginseng found that as many as 25% had none of the herb.
 Plus, many were contaminated with contents not marked on the label.
 Purchase Siberian ginseng and all herbal products from reputable manufacturers.
-Ask your pharmacist.
+Ask your pharmacist for help.

 How to Take It

-Siberian ginseng comes in many forms and is often combined with other herbs and supplements in formulas for such things as fatigue and alertness.
-To find the right dose for you, talk to an experienced health care practitioner.
+For adult use, Siberian ginseng comes in many forms and is often combined with other herbs and supplements for such things as fatigue and alertness.
+To find the right dose for you, talk to an experienced health care provider.

 Siberian ginseng is generally considered safe when used as directed.
-However, people with high blood pressure, obstructive sleep apnea, narcolepsy, heart disease, mental illness such as mania or schizophrenia, women who are pregnant or breastfeeding, and people with autoimmune diseases such as rheumatoid arthritis or Crohn’s disease should not take Siberian ginseng.
+However, people with high blood pressure, sleep apnea, narcolepsy, heart disease, mental illness such as mania or schizophrenia, women who are pregnant or breastfeeding, and people with autoimmune diseases, such as rheumatoid arthritis or Crohn disease, should not take Siberian ginseng.

-Women who have a history of estrogen-sensitive cancers or uterine fibroids should ask their doctor before taking Siberian ginseng because it may act like estrogen in the body.
+Women who have a history of estrogen-sensitive cancers or uterine fibroids should ask their provider before taking Siberian ginseng because it may act like estrogen in the body.

 Some side effects may include: